Denny's: Sudden closures

 In June 2017, eight Denny's locations in Colorado, including Colorado Springs and Pueblo, abruptly shut down due to a franchise owner failing to pay nearly $200,000 in back taxes as well as over $30,000 in sales tax from the previous year.
 In addition, several employees claimed there were issues with accounts not being paid, bounced checks, and paychecks not arriving on time.
-As a result of the seizure of the eight Denny's locations by the IRS, numerous employees were left without employment and claimed that no advanced warning was given regarding the sudden closures.
+As a result of the seizure of the eight Denny's locations by the IRS, numerous employees were left without employment and claimed that no advance warning was given regarding the sudden closures.
 The franchise owner responsible for the closures immediately fled the state of Colorado.

+On January 31, 2024, a Denny's location in Oakland, California, permanently closed after 54 years of operation, citing the "safety and well-being" of customers and employees.

+Ghost kitchens

+With the advent of delivery services such as Grubhub, DoorDash and Uber Eats, Denny's has begun operating many of their own ghost kitchens, such as The Meltdown, a late-night melt "virtual brand."
+The Meltdown serves Denny's menu items at an up-charge.
+Where the "Brisket Melt" is $16.69, The Meltdown's "Giddy Up Melt" was $18.72 in 2024, despite being an identical sandwich.
+Ghost kitchens have been described as a "cynical ploy" by big-brand restaurants to garner a new younger consumer base.